If you have had a parentage surprise, you can find helpful resources here.

 Depression

-Trauma symptoms may affect our ability to function as we once were; anxiety, shaking, numbing, overwhelming emotions, sleeplessness, and a sense of loss is common.
+Trauma symptoms may affect our ability to function; anxiety, shaking, numbing, overwhelming emotions, sleeplessness, and a sense of loss is common.

 Identity Confusion